-In our experiments we compared the accuracy of SBR against the approximations obtained by using the Wavelet decomposition [5, 29], equi-depth Histograms [23] and the DCT.
+In our experiments we compared the accuracy of SBR against the approximations obtained by using the Wavelet decomposition [3, 29], equi-depth Histograms [25] and the DCT.
 The Fourier transform was also considered, but produced consistently larger errors than DCT and is thus omitted.
 For a fair comparison we set the space used by all methods to the exact same amount.

-For all methods we considered both treating each bunch of updates as a group of N series \vec{Y}i , each of length M, and, alternatively, concatenating the signals into a single series Y of length $N \times M$.
+For all methods we considered both treating each bunch of updates as a group of N series $\vec{Y_i}$ each of length M and, alternatively, concatenating the signals into a single series Y of length $N \times M$ .
 For Wavelets, we found out that this produced in most cases significantly more accurate results than by dividing the space equally among the N signals (by a factor of 5 in many cases) because some signals needed more wavelet coefficients than others to be approximated well.
 For Wavelets, we also considered a 2-dimensional decomposition of the $N \times M$ values, which produced worse results than the 1-dimensional decomposition.
-In the tables we present the best results achieved by each method.
+We here present the best results achieved by each method.

-5.2.2 Comparison Varying the Compression Ratio
+5.1.1 Varying the Compression Ratio

 We varied the compression ratio (size of the transmitted data TotalBand over the data size n) from 5% to 30%.
-In this experiment we set M{base} to 2048 values for the Phone Call and the Stocks datasets and to 3456 values for the Weather dataset.
+In this experiment we set $M{base}$ to 2,048 values for the Phone Call and the Stocks datasets and to 3,456 values for the Weather dataset.
 In Tables 2 and 3 we present the results.

 In all datasets SBR produces significantly more accurate results than the other approximations.
 The difference is larger for the Phone Call dataset which contained the largest values.
-As the size
+As the size of transmitted data increases, the error in our method decreases more sharply, and is up to 4.4 times smaller than the error of Wavelets.
+The DCT and the Histogram approximations produced much larger errors is most cases.